 The Tour de France comes home in its 3rd stage.
-Following two races in Belgium the stage is set to finish in Epernay.
+Following two races in Belgium the stage is set to finish in Épernay.
 It’s been a while since La Grande Boucle last finished in the commercial centre in the Champagne region.
-Actually, the biggest cycling race in the world arrived only once in Epernay.
+Actually, the biggest cycling race in the world arrived only once in Épernay.
 In 1963, Belgian rider Eddy Pauwels won that year’s 1st stage to catapult himself into the yellow jersey.

-Time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line of the 3rd stage of the 2019 Tour de France.
+Time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line.
+As said, more seconds are available at the Mutigny.

-Tour de France 2019 stage 3: route, elevation, more
+Tour de France 2019 stage 3: route, profiles, more

 Click on the images to zoom